Your Ultimate Guide

 Here at Love France, Learn French, I really wanted to get into finding the best sites out there to learn French online for free.
 There are a lot of sites out there, but many of them are redundant, despite good rankings.
-After an exhaustive study, here are the top 100, which I hope will allow you to learn french fast and easy online.
+After an exhaustive study, here are the top 100.

 Please note that even though I have made reference to large multi-language sites like Duolinguo or About and the BBC, I really wanted to focus on those sites that specialise in the French learning exclusively.